On packing dijoins in digraphs and weighted digraphs

 \begin{DE} A $w$-weighted packing $J_1,\ldots,J_\nu$ of dijoins of $D$ is \emph{equitable} if $|J_i\cap \delta^+(U)|-|J_j\cap \delta^+(U)|\in \{-1,0,1\}$ for all $i,j\in [\nu]$ and for every (inclusionwise) minimal dicut $\delta^+(U)$. \end{DE}

 \paragraph{Four principal results.} Let $\tau\geq 2$ be an integer, and $(D=(V,A),w)$ a weighted digraph where every dicut has weight at least~$\tau$.
-We prove the following \hypertarget{primary-results}{statements}: \begin{enumerate} \item[{\bf P1}] If $w=\1$, then there exist a dijoin and a $(\tau-1)$-dijoin that are disjoint. \item[{\bf P2}] If $\rho(\tau,D,w)\in \{0,1\}$, then $(D,w)$ has an equitable $w$-weighted packing of dijoins of size $\tau$. \item[{\bf P3}] If $\rho(\tau,D,w)= 2$, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \item[{\bf P4}] If $w=\1$, $\tau=3$, and $\rho(\tau,D,w)=3$, then there exist three (pairwise) disjoint dijoins. \end{enumerate} It should be pointed out that by replacing the function $\rho$ by $\bar{\rho}$ we get analogous results, by simply applying the results above to the weighted digraphs obtained by reversing the directions of the arcs.
-It should also be pointed out that {\bf P1} and {\bf P4} hold more generally for $w>\0$, by simply applying the two results to the weighted digraphs obtained by replacing every arc $a$ of weight $w_a\geq 1$ with $w_a$ arcs of weight $1$ with the same head and tail as $a$.
+We prove the following \hypertarget{primary-results}{statements}: \begin{enumerate} \item[{\bf P1}] If $w=\1$, then there exist a dijoin and a $(\tau-1)$-dijoin that are disjoint. \item[{\bf P2}] If $\rho(\tau,D,w)\in \{0,1\}$, then $(D,w)$ has an equitable $w$-weighted packing of dijoins of size $\tau$. \item[{\bf P3}] If $\rho(\tau,D,w)= 2$, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \item[{\bf P4}] If $\rho(\tau,D,w)=3$, $\tau=3$, and $w=\1$, then there exist three (pairwise) disjoint dijoins. \end{enumerate} It should be pointed out that {\bf P1} and {\bf P4} hold more generally for $w>\0$, by simply applying the two results to the weighted digraphs obtained by replacing every arc $a$ of weight $w_a\geq 1$ with $w_a$ arcs of weight $1$ with the same head and tail as $a$.

 \paragraph{The edge.} {\bf P1} and {\bf P4} do not hold for general $w$, and ${\bf P3}$ does not extend to $\rho(\tau,D,w)\geq 3$, as we note later in \S\ref{subsec:background}.
 Moreover, {\bf P2} does not extend to $\rho(\tau,D,w)\geq 2$, even if $w=\1$; we see a demonstration of this through an example in \S\ref{subsec:examples}.